ProzorroUKR/openprocurement.api/docs/source/contracting/tutorial.rst

 Let's add new `change` to the contract:

-.. http:example:: http/add-contract-change.http
+.. httpexample:: http/add-contract-change.http
    :code:

 Note that you can provide more than one value in ``rationaleTypes`` field.

 You can view the `change`:

-.. http:example:: http/view-contract-change.http
+.. httpexample:: http/view-contract-change.http
    :code:

 `Change` can be modified while it is in the ``pending`` status:

-.. http:example:: http/patch-contract-change.http
+.. httpexample:: http/patch-contract-change.http
    :code:

 Uploading change document